 With the federal government pushing to expel Gantulga, the dance students and studio managers mobilized to keep him in the United States, getting a firsthand look at the nation’s immigration system in the process.

-They were stunned that Gantulga only appeared at his immigration court hearings via video link from the detention center where he was being held, 150 miles away.
+They were stunned that Gantulga appeared at his immigration court hearings via video link from the detention center where he was being held, 150 miles away.

 At one bond hearing, in August, the supporters who packed the courtroom included ballroom dancing aficionados with day jobs at the Energy Department, the State Department and the National Symphony Orchestra.